junxit/us-congress-bills-112/metadata.md

 - 2012-03-21 — Placed on the Union Calendar, Calendar No. 288.
 - 2012-03-21 — Reported by the Committee on Judiciary.
 H. Rept.
 112-418, Part I.
 - 2012-03-21 — Reported by the Committee on Judiciary.
 H. Rept.
 112-418, Part I.
+- 2012-05-15 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2012-05-15 — Considered under suspension of the rules. (consideration: CR H2669-2673)
+- 2012-05-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4119.
+- 2012-05-15 — Mr. Smith (TX) moved to suspend the rules and pass the bill, as amended.
+- 2012-05-16 — Considered as unfinished business. (consideration: CR H2744-2745)
+- 2012-05-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-05-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 4 (Roll no. 256). (text: CR 5/15/2012 H2669-2670)
+- 2012-05-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 416 - 4 (Roll no. 256).(text: CR 5/15/2012 H2669-2670)